vechain/grant-program/applications/node.vechain.energy.md

 | 1.2 | Node #2 | Link to MainNet Node in USA
 | 1.3 | Route 53 | Link to DNS Entry that does Geolocation-Weighting for node #1 and #2

+This milestone includes all actions related to setting up the dedicated servers:

+- Order & Setup of the Operating System
+- Installation of VeChainThor-Nodes
+- Synchronization of the Blockchain and testing the setup
+- Configuration and testing of the Webserver
+- Configuration and testing of AWS Route 53

+The duration of this process for two servers is estimated to roughly a weeks work (40hrs).
+The deliverables will be the final availability of the two resulting nodes the geo-weighted DNS.

 #### Node Rotation

 | Number | Deliverable | Specification |